 (Hovering over each paragraph below will illuminate the various entities which ultimately made up the Fall Brook System.)

 1851 - John Magee obtains lease to coal mines at Blossburg, PA.
 Tioga Railroad (built to carry coal from Blossburg to the NY state line), connects there to Corning & Blossburg, affording a line from Blossburg to Corning.
-John Magee purchases controlling interest in Corning & Blossburg RR.
-He helps rebuild the line from Lawrenceville to Corning.
-In 1853, following a bankruptcy, changed name to Blossburg & Corning (B&C).
+In 1853, following its bankruptcy, John Magee acquired a controlling interest in the Corning & Blossburg, helped rebiild the line from Lawrenceville to Corning, and changed the name to Blossburg & Corning (B&C).
+In 1855 the Erie Railroad leased the line from Blossburg to Tioga Jct.

 1859 - Fall Brook Coal Co (FBCC) is chartered in PA.
-John Magee builds 7 mi branch to carry coal from Fall Brook to Blossburg & Corning RR tracks at Blossburg.
-Named Fall Brook Branch.
+John Magee builds 7 mi branch to carry coal from Fall Brook to Blossburg.
+Named Fall Brook Railway.

 1872 - Wellsboro & Lawrenceville RR (Chartered 1867) completed Lawrenceville to Wellsboro; continuing on to Antrim via two switchbacks, total 37.5 mi.
 Leased to FBCC in 1872